Book Your Complimentary Missing Teeth Consultation with Dr Hamza Sheikh. Call 01772 556 050 or Email Us Here>

 Once integrated, the dental implants can be brought into function with a variety of new teeth options (definitive restorations) ranging from a single crown, small or large bridge, or a removable over-denture.

-Our specialist implant dental technician, who works closely with our Preston practice, working to form individualised implant prosthesis.
+Our experienced implant dental technician, who works closely with our Preston practice, working to form individualised implant prosthesis.

 What happens if I don’t replace my missing or bad teeth?